tlorien/fountain-screenwriter/README.md

 - **Colour Overrides**: Pick your own color for Scene Headings, Dialogue, Transitions, and more.

+- **Typewriter Mode**: Keep the line you’re working on locked in the center of the view for that old-school typewriter feel.

 ## 📖 Usage
 In any note, add YAML frontmatter: